MarcoDiaz2000/space-travelers-hub/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Bookstore] <a name="about-project"></a>
+# 📖 [Space Travelers' Hub] <a name="about-project"></a>

 **[Description]**

-I created an simplified version of it that allows you to:

-Display a list of books
-Add a book
-Remove a selected book
+In this project, we worked with real data from the SpaceX API.
+The project consisted of creating a web application for a company that offers commercial and scientific space travel services.
+The application will allow users to book rockets and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>